Chordian/sidfactory2/README.md

 - A separate macOS build has been released for the first time (maintained by Michel de Bree)
 - Added the **Ctrl+U** hotkey for toggling between lower and upper case letters for all hexadecimal values
 - You can now drag-and-drop an `.sf2` source file directly into the editor
-- Added exit application confirmation dialog
+- Added an exit application confirmation dialog
 - All file lists now include a `..` line for browsing back to the parent folder
 - Upgraded the ReSID emulation (resid-fp)
 - Changed the application caption text (filename now comes first)
 - Debug functionality added for examining ReSID output
 - Fixed a threading issue that could cause instability in the ReSID emulation
-- Fixed inserting/deleting rows in sequences not immediately being reflected in the orderlist overview
+- Fixed inserting/deleting rows in sequences not immediately being reflected in the order list overview

 ### Build 20200610

-- Updated fast forward: **½** = 4 x update, **Shift+½** = super fast update
+- Updated fast forward: **½** = 4x update, **Shift+½** = super fast update
 - Added **Ctrl+I** during sequence editing for inserting the current selected instrument value.
 If a value is already set, it will be cleared
 - Added **Ctrl+O** during sequence editing for inserting the current selected command value.
 If a value is already set, it will be cleared
-- Added **Ctrl+Space** during table editing (if keyplay mode is on) - will play like space alone, but apply the current highlighted command, regardless which table is in focus
+- Added **Ctrl+Space** during table editing (if keyplay mode is on) - will play like **Space** alone but apply the current highlighted command, regardless of which table is in focus
 - In the marker view, **Enter** (or left-click) will move the current track position to that of the marker. **Ctrl+Enter** (or double-click) will do the same and then start playback
 - Reversed the direction of the CPU usage graph
-- Added command-line parsing, so that it is possible to associate `.sf2` files with the editor and open in File Explorer
+- Added command-line parsing, so that it is possible to associate `.sf2` files with the editor and open them in File Explorer
 - Added **NumPad+Plus** and **NumPad+Minus** for incrementing and decrementing the currently selected index of the instrument table
 - Added **Ctrl+NumPad+Plus** and **Ctrl+NumPad+Minus** for incrementing and decrementing the currently selected index of the command table